gabriel-dehan/kittcat/README.md

 ## Demo-app :
 http://gabriel-dehan.github.io/kittcat

+## Dependencies

+(Most will be packaged with the app in a future version);

+- jQuery
+- Angular JS
+- Highlight JS
+- jQuery Custom Select
+- Underscore JS
+- Base JS

+- Bootstrap CSS

-## A Jquery File/Source Code Explorer Plugin
+# A Jquery File/Source Code Explorer Plugin

 ## You instanciate it like that :